-Well I’m talking about language as symbolic communication that you develop by yourself, because the words that we use are not inborn sounds, they are sounds that we learn.
-I think language as that kind of very flexible communication system is unique.
+Well, I’m talking about language as symbolic communication that you develop by yourself because the words that we use are not inborn sounds; they are sounds that we learn.
+I think language as that a very flexible communication system is unique.
 That doesn’t mean that animals don’t have complex communication.
-Language is a form of communication and I’m sure dolphins have a form of communication and it’s very possible that it’s nearly as complex as language but I don’t think it has that symbolic quality, so I wouldn’t necessarily call it language.
+A language is a form of communication, and I’m sure dolphins have a way of communication, it may be nearly as complicated as a language.
+Still, I don’t think it has that symbolic quality, so I wouldn’t call it a language.
 But if these authors mean that dolphins have very complex communication that we don’t fully understand yet but which they can convey things that we cannot even imagine, I have no trouble with that conclusion.

-That implication is quite incredible really.
+That implication is quite incredible.
 Is there a lot of new work in that area of science or has it been abandoned?

 There’s a lot of work on the vocalisations of primates and birds, and now on marine mammals also.
-But the communication research is interesting.
-Here also we have taken the wrong approach because people started to try to teach human language to apes.
-They became very focused on this kind of thing and initially they actually got much further than people had imagined.
-That was very exciting, but in the end it turned out that what they could do was quite limited.
-People got disappointed and so this field has more or less disappeared.
-But in my view we took the wrong angle.
-We started throwing human language at apes to see how far they would get and then the conclusion was that they didn’t get so far.
+But communication research is interesting.
+Here too we have taken the wrong approach because people started to try to teach human language to apes.
+They became very focused on this kind of thing and initially, they got much further than people had imagined.
+That was very exciting, but in the end, it turned out that what they could do was quite limited.
+People got disappointed, and so this field has more or less disappeared.
+But in my view, we took the wrong angle.
+We started throwing human language at apes to see how far they would get and then the conclusion was that they didn’t get so now.
 But we should be studying natural ape communication just as we should be studying natural dolphin communication.
-Instead of taking this anthropocentric perspective we should be studying what they do in their own lives and how they use it.
-And yes it will turn out to be much more complex than we think.
+Instead of taking this anthropocentric perspective, we should be considering what they do in their own lives and how they use it.
+And yes it will turn out to be much more complicated than we think.

 I think the way animals see us is dependent on how they interact with us.
 The animals we keep, especially as pets, have a strong bond with us.
 The animals that we keep for food may have less of a bond, especially under the current conditions of the agricultural industry.
 There are also animals in the wild who may see us as enemies, and some of them like pigeons in the city may see us as food providers.
 So every animal looks at us from the perspective of how they interact with us.